kubernetes/website/blog/_posts/2018-04-10-migrating-the-kubernetes-blog.md

 All existing posts redirect from their former URLs with `<rel=canonical>` tags, preserving SEO values.

-### How and why we migrated the blog
+### Why and how we migrated the blog

-Our primary reason for migrating was to make blog reviews easier, more streamlined, and more transparent.
-GitHub's pull request process makes it easier for multiple parties to collaborate on reviews.
-Blogger's web interface makes it difficult to open drafts to multiple reviewers without also granting access permissions and compromising security.
+Our primary reasons for migrating were to streamline blog submissions and reviews, and to make the overall blog process faster and more transparent.
+Blogger's web interface made it difficult to provide drafts to multiple reviewers without also granting unnecessary access permissions and compromising security.
+GitHub's review process offered clear improvements.

 We learned from [Jim Brikman](https://www.ybrikman.com)'s experience during [his own site migration](https://www.ybrikman.com/writing/2015/04/20/migrating-from-blogger-to-github-pages/) away from Blogger.

-The migration itself was broken into several pull requests, but you can see the work that went into the [primary migration PR](https://github.com/kubernetes/website/pull/7247).
+Our migration was broken into several pull requests, but you can see the work that went into the [primary migration PR](https://github.com/kubernetes/website/pull/7247).

+We hope that making blog submissions more accessible will encourage greater community involvement in creating and reviewing blog content.

 ### How to Submit a Blog Post